 Neurogenesis and Neuroplasticity: Similarities and Differences

-Shana
+Written by Shana

-Published on
+Published on Dec 07, 2023

-Updated on
+Updated on Dec 09, 2024

 The human brain, once thought to be static, is now known to be highly malleable and has the ability to reorganize its pathways and create new connections in a process known as neuroplasticity.
 The plasticity of the brain is its capacity to modify its dendritic branches into different forms and adapt in accordance with different experiences.
 Neurogenesis, on the other hand, is the brain process of creating new brain cells, or neurons, which allows for the possibility of neuroplasticity and stronger neural connections.
 In the rest of this article, we’re going to review neurogenesis and neuroplasticity.